-Locate the Position panel on the window that opens.
+Locate the Installation Position panel on the window that opens.

 Ensure the 'Enable Position Check' setting is ticked.

-When the RadarSens is in its final position, click on the 'Start' button (below the 'Live Values' heading).
+When the RadarSens is in its final position, click on the 'Start' button to see live values of the sensor orientation.
 The current angular positions (Pitch and Roll) will be measured and shown.
-Click the 'Stop' control to stop the live values being measured; this also copies the last results into the Pitch and Roll fields.